designforliterature/web/README.md

 ### Database

-Values all stored as strings for now to simplify migration to other DBs and to use DBs as plugins.
 To facilitate prototyping the first version, we're now using `MongoDB` and will migrate to `HBase` or `Cassandra` at a later time.

 ### Backend